priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Concurrency & Parallelism

 ### Threading
+**One-liner**: Concurrent execution in one process - limited by GIL, good for I/O tasks.
 **Concept**: Concurrent execution within a single process.
 Threads share memory space but are limited by Python's GIL (Global Interpreter Lock).
 **Analogy**: Like multiple cashiers in a store - they take turns serving customers (shared resources).
 ```python